 It’s not just for preventing and curing constipation you know!

 If you’ve ever read about (or done) the popular lemon detox diet, you’ll know the first thing you have to do in the morning is drink a liter of sea salt water.
 It’s then highly recommend that you stay very close to the thunder box for at least an hour afterward.
 Why?

 Because you're going to be pooping to your heart’s content that’s why!

 The beauty of salt is it draws water into the bowel to soften up stools and flush you out (and be ready because it literally does “flush you out”… bum wee style!)
 You can also use baking soda as well, which does the same thing.
 Use both together if you’re severely constipated or only one for mild constipation.

 So for this treatment, simply mix 2-3 teaspoons (½-1 teaspoon for kids) of either sea salt, pink rock salt and/or baking soda in a regular size cup of warm water or fruit juice.
 Also squeeze the juice of ½ a lemon into the drink as well for extra benefit and taste (lemon juice also helps to promote regular bowel movements).
-Scull down on an empty stomach, then sit back and wait for the magic to happen!
+Chug it down on an empty stomach, then sit back and wait for the magic to happen!
 Also bear in mind that if you’re chronically constipated, you may need to repeat this remedy again in around 3-5 hours.
 And in addition, make sure you always drink plenty of clean, filtered water when using this home remedy as salt can cause excessive thirst and mild dehydration.